 There are a range of groups across Coventry and Warwickshire (within the West Midlands region) who are always interested in having speakers attend their meetings.
 Normally you would prepare a 45 minute talk and deliver it then would have plenty of time for questions from the audience.
 The U3A members tend to be very engaged and interested in learning new things.

-We have contacts for most the U3A groups so get in touch if this is something you are interested in please get in touch.
+We have contacts for most the U3A groups so if this is something you are interested in please get in touch.

 The local groups and relevant meeting details are as follows: